{{org_field_logo}}

 15. Policy Review

-This policy will be reviewed annually by the director of {{org_field_name}} or sooner if required by changes in legislation, best practice guidance, or organisational needs.
-Any amendments will be communicated to all workers and clients without delay.
+This policy will be reviewed at least annually by the director or nominated responsible person, and sooner where required by changes in legislation, statutory guidance, professional standards, regulator guidance, client requirements, safeguarding learning, incident trends, complaints, employment law developments or organisational needs.

 Responsible Person: {{org_field_registered_manager_first_name}} {{org_field_registered_manager_last_name}}